Saqsy/cs-uob-overview-of-architecture.github.io/errata.md

 ## Week 7 video 4

 Slide 3 says we can set the clock speed to the propagation delay of the fastest stage; this should read the slowest stage.

+## Week 8 video 2

+In the aside at the end of the video about using stacks of symbol tables to track scopes, the line "printf("%d", i)" in the C code causes a compile error for the wrong reason - a missing semicolon rather than a variable being out of scope.
+It should read "printf("%d", temp);".